-Our Board of Directors and staff recognize that paying more for electricity can be hard from some Yukoners, especially during the COVID pandemic.
-That’s why we've worked hard to find a way for the rate increase to have little impact on electricity bills.
+Our Board of Directors and staff recognized that paying more for electricity could be hard from some Yukoners, especially during the COVID pandemic.
+That’s why we worked hard to find a way for the rate increase to have little impact on electricity bills.

-What our 2021 General Rate Application is proposing is a way for us to make the investments we need to replace aging assets and meet growing demands for electricity, while providing some bill stability for Yukoners, especially those on a fixed income.
+What our 2021 General Rate Application proposed was a way for us to make the investments we needed to replace aging assets and meet growing demands for electricity, while providing some bill stability for Yukoners, especially those on a fixed income.

 We never lose sight that at the end of the day all costs we incur are passed on to Yukoners in the form of electricity rates.
 That’s why we’re always looking for opportunities to obtain government funding for the projects we undertake to minimize costs passed on to you.
 In 2019, we were successful in getting nearly $40 million in funding from the Government of Canada for our Peak Smart program, the Mayo to McQuesten Transmission Line Replacement Project and our new grid-scale battery.

-Even with our proposed rate increase, electricity rates in Yukon remain the lowest in the North.
+Even with our 2021 rate increase, electricity rates in Yukon remain the lowest in the North.